Are we addicted to plastic?

 Plastic can take some moral high ground when it comes to food waste: it’s great at extending food shelf life.
 Shrink-wrap a cucumber in polyethylene and its life is extends from 3 to 14 days*.
 Many products gain up to 15 days shelf life wrapped in plastic.

 Plastic makes products look great: deli meat sleeves, a package that shows the ‘best side’ of a cheese, black trays that frame meats and meals, or domes that make something small look bigger.
+Many plastics have been designed to be glossy and gleaming to make the product they package look it’s very best.

 Hard to beat value